Politics of the United States Virgin Islands: Executive branch

 The governor and the lieutenant governor are elected on the same ticket by popular vote for four-year terms.
-President Joe Biden is scheduled to visit the United States Virgin Islands around the New Year's Day holiday 2022.

 Legislative branch

 The Virgin Islands's territorial legislature is the 15-member Legislature of the Virgin Islands.
-The body is unicameral and comprises seven Senators from the district of Saint Croix, seven Senators from the district of Saint Thomas and Saint John, and one Senator at-large (who must be a resident of Saint John).
+The body is unicameral and comprises seven senators from the district of Saint Croix, seven senators from the district of Saint Thomas and Saint John, and one senator at-large (who must be a resident of Saint John).
 They are elected for a two-year term to the territorial legislature.
 There is no limit as to the number of terms they can serve.